sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

  | keepalive-warning-timeout |      |
 --------------------|------
 description         | Number of seconds after a missing keepalive event until the agent is considered unresponsive by the Sensu backend to create a warning event.
+Value must be lower than the `keepalive-critical-timeout` value.
 Minimum value is `5`. type                | Integer default             | `120` example             | {{< highlight shell >}}# Command line example